KDE/digikam-doc/image_editor/enhancement_tools.rst

 The Tool interface consists of:

-1. **Selection Controls**: before to lauch the tool, use your mouse over the editor canvas to draw a rectangle around the subject you want to keep sharp.
+1. **Selection Controls**: before launching the tool, use your mouse over the editor canvas to draw a rectangle around the subject you want to keep sharp.
 The selected area will be protected from blurring.

 2. **Blur Controls**: **Smoothness** controls the intensity of the background blur (1-100). **Progressive Transition** controls how gradually the blur transitions from subject to background (0-100). **Subject Segmentation** controls the accuracy of the subject segmentation (1-20).

 3. **Subject Mask**: shows a real-time preview of the segmentation mask using a green overlay.
 It helps you verify that the subject is properly selected.
-This preview is zoomable using mouse wheel or the buttons on the toolbar from the top-left corner.
+This preview is zoomable using the mouse wheel or the buttons on the toolbar from the top-left corner.

 Using the Tool
 ~~~~~~~~~~~~~~